 There are many different types of leadership.
 Are you a Transformational Leader?
 Democratic?
 Authoritative?
 Visionary?
 Visible and accessible?
 Are you a combination?
 Include your leadership style in the introductory paragraph of your education leadership resume or curriculum vitae CV.

-Communicate your education leadership style in your cover letter or application letter as well showing your passion for leading to enhance students’ lives.
+Communicate your education leadership style in your cover letter or application letter and show your passion for enhancing students’ lives.

 4. Use separate sections to showcase your school administrative, leadership, and teaching experience.